Yigal/courses-stats-part-2/chapter1.md

 xp: 50
 ```

 The ideal normal distribution is the limit in case we add an infinite number of random values.
-Its shape is controlled by two parameters: [the mean](https://en.wikipedia.org/wiki/Mean) and [the standard deviation](https://en.wikipedia.org/wiki/Standard_deviation).
+When it is a [probability distribution](https://en.wikipedia.org/wiki/Probability_distribution) (meaning the total area is one unit) shape is controlled by two parameters: [the mean](https://en.wikipedia.org/wiki/Mean) and [the standard deviation](https://en.wikipedia.org/wiki/Standard_deviation).

+[Click here for a calculator that shows what the normal distribution looks like](https://www.desmos.com/calculator/2kmx0enkkz).
+The parameter `b` is used for the mean, and `a` is used for the standard deviation.
+How do these values affects [the skew](https://en.wikipedia.org/wiki/Skewness)?

 `@hint`

 `@possible_answers`
-- [Correct answer 1]
-- Wrong answer 2
-- Wrong answer 3
+- Increasing the mean increases the skew, but increasing the standard deviation decreases it
+- Increasing the mean decreases the skew, but increasing the standard deviation increases it
+- Increasing the mean or the standard deviation increases the skew
+- Increasing the mean or the standard deviation decreases the skew
+- Increasing the mean increases the skew, but changing the standard deviation has no effect on it
+- Increasing the mean decreases the skew, but changing the standard deviation has no effect on it
+- Increasing the standard deviation increases the skew, but changing the mean has no effect on it
+- Increasing the standard deviation decreases the skew, but changing the mean has no effect on it
+- [Neither the mean nor the standard deviation have any effect on the skew]

 `@feedback`